feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ssh <your username>@future.<your domain>.net -p 44444
 {% endhighlight %}

-Update: Someone posted this useful note about choosing an SSH port on Hacker News:
+Update: Somone posted this useful thought about choosing an SSH port on Hacker News:

 > Make sure your SSH port is below 1024 (but still not 22).
 Reason being if your Linode is ever compromised a bad user may be able to crash sshd and run their own rogue sshd as a non root user since your original port is configured >1024.
 (More info [here](http://unix.stackexchange.com/questions/16564/why-are-the-first-1024-ports-restricted-to-the-root-user-only))